mikbien/rest-client/README.md

 - by default the app will run on `localhost:8080`, it will be accessible from there

 ### How to use
+- go to `localhost:8080` (or whichever port you have set in your `application.properties` file)
-- you will be greeted with a simple html form, in which you should insert a value from 5 to 20
+- you will be greeted with a simple html form, in which you should insert a value from 5 to 20 (it is customizable though)
 - after sending the requested value, the program will fetch all the necessary data and present it to you

 ### Configuration